 With 2 snowcats running and a back up cat on standby, you will never miss a day of skiing or riding.
 Our remote lodge is comfortable, warm and inviting.
 You can expect delicious, home cooked meals prepared with fresh, local ingredients.
 Our staff are second to none.
 Many of them have been with SWS for many years and take great pride in providing the best possible experience for our guests.

 We are in the Southeast corner of B.C. in the West Kootenay Region.
 Our office and meeting place are located in Meadow Creek, just 100km north of Nelson on Highway 31.

 - How do I get there?

 You can drive right to our base station in Meadow Creek.
 We will then transport you up to our lodge by snowcat.
 Many of our US guests fly into Spokane WA and then rent a car and drive up to Meadow Creek.
-Our closest airport is Castlegar BC and can be accessed via Calgary, Alta or Vancouver, B.C.
+Our closest airport is Castlegar BC and can be accessed via Calgary or Vancouver.
 There is a shuttle service from Castlegar Airport to Nelson BC.
 Reservations are recommended.
+Please see "Links" for their contact information.
 Pick up can be arranged from Nelson with notice.

 - How do I book?